mocnik-science/osm-psychology/README.md

 4. Download and install [IntelliJ IDEA IDE](https://www.jetbrains.com/idea/download/).
 During the installation settings, tick the checkbox for .java to be associated with IntelliJ.
 5. Run IntelliJ and click "Skip All and Set Default" in the lower right corner.
 You can previously set an UI theme.
 6. Now the start screen of IntelliJ should appear.
 Click "Open" and navigate to the directory where you previously exported the program files.
-7. Follow the path structure on the right src > main > java > com.osm.psychology and open the file Main.
+7. Follow the path structure on the right //src/main/java/com.osm.psychology and open the file Main.
 You only need to edit this file to extract the data!

 For specifying an area of interest in case not the whole data is used, a bounding box is needed, which can be obtained [here](http://norbertrenner.de/osm/bbox.html) or can be exported from [OpenStreetMap](https://www.openstreetmap.org/).